AscendingPassage.com HOME PAGE.

 perceive any corresponding parts in the two

-offerings; it is in high relief, unlike any thing of the kind I
+offerings.
+It is in high relief, unlike any thing of the kind I

 have seen in Egyptian temples, and more resembling Grecian